tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 #### Therapeutic action of Different classes of Drugs

 The developments in the field of biology allowed us to understand various biological process and their mechanism in detail.
 This enabled to develop new safer efficient drugs.
 For example, to treat acidity, we have been using weak bases such as aluminium and magnesium hydroxides.
-But these can make the stomach alkaline and trigger the production of more acid.
+But these can make the stomach alkaline and trigger the production of much acid.
 Moreover, this treatment only relieves the symptoms and does not control the cause.
 Detailed studies reveal that histamines stimulate the secretion of HCl by activating the receptor in the stomach wall.
 This findings lead to the design of new drugs such as cimetidine, ranitidine etc., which bind the receptor and inactivate them.
 These drugs are structurally similar to histamine.
 In this section, we shall discuss the therapeutic action of a few important classes of drugs.

 ![](6.png)
 ![](7.png)